 Background: What is One-Pedal Driving Technology?

 The idea of one-pedal driving is born out of the sheer tedious nature of city driving, and especially driving in heavy traffic.
 In a regular car, one almost feels like they are performing a slowed-down version of Riverdance upon their pedals, especially those with a manual transmission.

 The constant cycle of stopping and starting made driving even half a mile down the street utterly exhausting.

 One-pedal driving is a feature commonly included in electric vehicles that allows users to simply press down on the accelerator pedal when they want to move forward, and then release the accelerator when they want to slow down and stop.

 It is the new and preferred method of activating an EV’s regenerative braking system.
 Once the pedal is released, the EV regenerative braking would kick in and slow the car down to a complete stop within a safe distance of any obstacle in front.

 Regenerative braking has become an inseparable part of the one-pedal driving system.
-The action of taking one’s foot off the accelerator pedal triggers the electric motor to start spinning in the opposite direction, which is what turns the electric motor into an electric generator in that time, sending power to the lithium-ion battery.
+The action of taking one’s foot off the accelerator pedal results in the electric supplied to the electric motor to be reversed, essentially turning the motor mechanism into an electric generator in that time, sending power back to the lithium-ion battery.